joshuascriven/nested_markdown_filing/README.md

     python folder_structure.py

-Alternatively, use may use the folders and files contained within the `nested_structure` directory as a ready-made option.
+Alternatively, use may use the folders and files contained within the `nested_structure` directory as a ready-made alternative.

 ## Customization
 All major default customizations for the file-folder structure can be edited in lines 11-15 of `folder_structure.py`: